bradleysepos/osimg/README.markdown

 sudo osimg "/Applications/Install macOS Sierra.app" ~/"OS Images/Sierra.iso"
 ```

-osimg also accepts the `InstallESD.dmg` typically found in `Install*.app/Contents/SharedSupport/` as a source (useful when the installer app has been discarded):
+osimg also accepts the `InstallESD.dmg` typically found in `Install*.app/Contents/SharedSupport/` as a source (useful when the installer app has been discarded)†:

 ```
 sudo osimg InstallESD.dmg Sierra.iso